-This bronze figure shows a god with a large erection.
+This bronze figure shows an ancient Egyptian god with a large erection.
 To modern eyes, it may appear to be pornographic.
 In fact it is a standard representation of the god Amun-Kamutef (‘the bull of his mother’) and was dedicated in a temple at Thebes.
 The presence of an erection symbolizes strength, virility and the ability to stay alive.

 It is hard to assess what is erotic in another culture, and easy to project our ideas onto such images.
 Sex and gender seem like universals, but even with such direct visual images, everything is culturally shaped.

 The ancient Egyptians recognised the existence of same-sex desire, but the handful of references that survive all refer to men, and are all slightly negative.
 These include a fictional tale in which one god tries to seduce another by saying ‘What a lovely backside you have’.
 This is perhaps the earliest recorded chat-up line in human history.